 Over the course of her 62-year career in film, Katharine Hepburn portrayed an array of comedic and dramatic characters who were sometimes witty, often independent, and never, ever dull.
-Hepburn—who was especially well-known for her unapologetic attitude and her proclivity for wearing pants whenever possible—was just as captivating offscreen as she was on.
+Hepburn—who was especially well-known for her unapologetic attitude and her proclivity for wearing pants whenever possible—was just as captivating offscreen.
 Read on to discover fascinating details about the star of The Philadelphia Story and so much more.

 1. Katharine Hepburn was a tomboy from an early age.

-Aside from her acting career, Katharine Houghton Hepburn was also famous for her commitment to wearing pants at a time when the rest of Hollywood’s female starlets virtually never strayed from skirts and dresses; the Council of Fashion Designers of America even honored her with a lifetime achievement award in 1986.
+Aside from her acting career, Katharine Houghton Hepburn—who was born on May 12, 1907—was also famous for her commitment to wearing pants at a time when the rest of Hollywood’s female stars virtually never strayed from skirts and dresses.
+In 1986, the Council of Fashion Designers of America even honored Hepburn with a lifetime achievement award.

 Hepburn, whose mother was a suffragette and early advocate of birth control, was raised to be confident, independent, and individualistic, and her aversion to forced femininity began at a young age.
 For one memorable summer during her childhood in Connecticut, she sported a short haircut and started going by “Jimmy.”
 “I thought being a girl was really the bunk,” Hepburn later explained in an interview.
 “But there’s no bunk about Jimmy.”

 Though she stuck with her birth name after that, she never warmed to the idea of long, flowy clothing.
 “I realized long ago that skirts are hopeless,” Hepburn said in 1993.
 “Anytime I hear a man say he prefers a woman in a skirt, I say: ‘Try one.
 Try a skirt.’”

 2. Hepburn found her brother dead when she was 13 years old.